Updated on: 09.06.2025

 - Splenomegaly

-- PS: Eosinophils are large with abnormal distribution of cytoplasmic granules, cytoplasmic vacuolation, abnormal granule size or color, and/or abnormal nuclear lobation
+- Peripheral smear: Eosinophils are large with abnormal distribution of cytoplasmic granules, cytoplasmic vacuolation, abnormal granule size or color, and/or abnormal nuclear lobation

 - BMA: Hypercellular with increased eosinophilic precursors.
 Dense clusters of mast cells are present